SAP/ui5-webcomponents-react/README.md

 ## Ongoing Support for Version 1.x

-We will continue to support version 1.x until the end of the year, focusing on bug fixes to ensure continuity for our existing users.
+We will continue to support version 1.x until end of June 2025, focusing on bug fixes to ensure continuity for our existing users.

 <!-- *********************************************************************** -->